rstudio/learnr/README.md

     nycflights <- filter(nycflights, month == 1)
     ```

 As mentioned above, you can also have global setup code that all chunks will get the benefit of by including a global `setup` chunk.
-For example, if there were multiple chunks that needed access to the original version of the flights datset you could do this:
+For example, if there were multiple chunks that needed access to the original version of the flights dataset you could do this:

     ```{r setup, include=FALSE}